Dutch States Navy: Seventeenth century

 In the early 17th century, the States fleet was reinforced with armed merchant ships.
 The introduction of the line tactics but made agility, sailing capacity, speed and uniformity of the vessels increasingly important.
-In 1653 the States-General at the initiative of pensionary Johan de Witt to the construction of sixty ships.
+In 1653 the States-General at the initiative of Grand Pensionary Johan de Witt to the construction of sixty ships.
 The Seven Provinces was one of these ships were built for the war with England.

 Johan de Witt, the councilor pensionary of Holland and leading statesman of the Republic, worked closely with Michiel de Ruyter, who was in command on behalf of the States General of the fleet, and the Amsterdam merchant and member of the Admiralty College David Wildt, who had to provide the money.

-In the sixties, was commissioned for a second series of sixty ships.
-Thus, a large, standing war fleet of a hundred ships of the line, frigates and lighter vessels formed in the second half of the 17th century.
-The largest charter, including the 7 Provinces, the flagship of De Ruyter, was equipped with 80 to 96 guns.
+In the 1660s a second series of sixty ships was commissioned.
+Thus, a large standing war fleet of a hundred ships of the line, frigates and lighter vessels formed in the second half of the 17th century.
+The largest charter, including the Seven Provinces, the flagship of De Ruyter, was equipped with 80 to 96 guns.

 The navy had normally about three to four thousand seamen.
 When war threatened thousands of sailors were mustered.
 This was generally just for one campaign.
 Flag officers and captains were responsible for the recruitment of persons on board.
 Officers of the fleet constituted an exception.
 Already in the early 17th century a couple of experienced captains were in the permanent employment of the Navy at a salary.
 These were called the extraordinary captains.
 These captains were also responsible for the victualing of the fleet.
 Every captain of a ship bought the supplies from these extraordinary captains at a discount subsidized by the different Admiralties.
 The extraordinary captains thus acted as a victualing service.
 While cheap to buy, with the subsidy from the Admiralites, the profit on the supplies to the extraordinary captains could amount to thousands of guilders.
 The cost and profit on these supplies were the main income of these extraordinary captains.

 The sailors came mainly from the proletariat and the multinational population of the port cities.
-In 1665 a regiment of soldiers aboard the ship was insitutued under Baron Willem Joseph van Ghent.
-These later became the nucleus of the Dutch Marine Corps.
+In 1665 a regiment of soldiers aboard the ship was instituted under Baron Willem Joseph van Ghent.
+These later became the nucleus of the Netherlands Marine Corps.